Implementation of Safety Management System

 In order to maintain safety, which is the basic foundation for business continuity of the JAL Group, we provide employees with knowledge, skills and abilities necessary for their everyday duties and education to develop employees with a high level of safety awareness.

-All JAL Group employees receive Safety Education every year to re-evaluate safety associated with their duties and to foster an awareness that safety is the basis for business continuity of the JAL Group.
+All JAL Group employees receive Safety Education regularly to re-evaluate safety associated with their duties and to foster an awareness that safety is the basis for business continuity of the JAL Group.
+In addition, the JAL Group and other companies and industries conduct annual education to raise awareness again by reflecting on drinking problems and to reconfirm correct knowledge about alcohol to ensure thorough self-management.

 A memorial climb up the Osutaka Ridge